mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

    Move the provided channels to the specified team.
 Validate that all users in the channel belong to the target team.
-Incoming/Outgoing webhooks are moved     along with the channel.
-Channels can be specified by ``[team]:[channel]`` (ie. myteam:mychannel) or by channel ID.
+Incoming/outgoing webhooks are moved along with the channel.
+Channels can be specified by ``[team]:[channel]`` (e.g., myteam:mychannel) or by channel ID.

 **Format**